 In previous posts I have mentioned the process of academic writing and how the draft stages and editing stages are integral to any essay at University.
 This cyclical process of reading, writing and editing is only possible if you leave enough time.
 Time management is therefore one of the key skills to learn when entering University life.

 Universities nowadays recognise the difficulty some students may have with time management and so even offer time management courses.
 Ironically, these tend to be badly attended because students “haven’t got the time”.

 The easiest way to introduce effective time management is by preparing schedules.
 You should have three schedules, one for the long-term, one to cover medium-term goals and one weekly plan to help you with the day to day events.

-Throughout your studies you will find that there are times where you are stressed or disappointed and you lose sight of what it is that you are trying to achieve.
+Throughout your studies, you will find that there are times when you are stressed or disappointed and you lose sight of what it is that you are trying to achieve.
 Having a long-term plan covering the full duration of your studies will help you keep your overall goals in mind.

 Benefits of schedules:

 The major advantage of having three schedules is that time management becomes more effective and efficient because you never lose sight of important dates and times.
 Another advantage of having these schedules is that they do not only help with time management but are also proof of your achievements.
 As you complete a week or a term you can look back and you will see how much work you got done.
 This will immediately lead to a sense of achievement.

 This is a re-blog post by Nicole Brown and published with kind permission.